Indelible City: Reception

+Amy Qin of The New York Times wrote that Lim had her "sharpest criticism" aimed at the government of the United Kingdom, instead of that of China, and that Lim explored a history of Hong Kong that is influenced by neither China nor the UK.

 Publishers Weekly gave the book a starred review, concluding that it "is a vivid and vital contribution to postcolonial history."

 Joshua Wallace of Tarleton State University, writing for Library Journal, gave the book a starred review and described it as "A fascinating work".

+Awards and recognition

+Indelible City was shortlisted for the 2023 Victorian Premier's Literary Award for Nonfiction and the 2023 Stella Prize.